mitogen-hq/mitogen/docs/ansible.rst

 * In some cases ``remote_tmp`` may not be respected.

-* Interaction with modules employing special action plugins is minimally tested, except for the ``synchronize``, ``template`` and ``copy`` modules.

-* Uncaptured standard output of remotely executing modules and shell commands are logged to the console.
-This will be fixed in a later version.

 * Ansible defaults to requiring pseudo TTYs for most SSH invocations, in order to allow it to handle ``sudo`` with ``requiretty`` enabled, however it disables pseudo TTYs for certain commands where standard input is required or